Double smoked, or twice smoked, ham is an absolute treat! Add extra flavor to that store bought ham by heating it right on your smoker!

 - Preheat smoker to 225f according to manufacturer's directions.

-- Score the outside of the ham in a crosshatch pattern.
+- Score the outside of 1 bone-in ham shank in a crosshatch pattern.

 - Place the ham cut side down on the middle rack of your smoker.
 Put a chafing pan lined with tinfoil on the bottom rack underneath the ham.

 - Smoke the ham at 225f until it reaches an internal temperature of 130f.
 About 4 hours, depending on size.
-Spritz the ham with pineapple juice around once an hour while smoking.
+Spritz the ham with1 liter pineapple juice around once an hour while smoking.

-- Once the ham reaches 130f, whisk 1 cup of jelly with 1/4 cup pineapple juice, baste the ham generously with the glaze, and increase the temperature to 300f and smoke for 30 minutes.
+- Once the ham reaches 130f, whisk 1 cup peach jam with 1/4 cup pineapple juice, baste the ham generously with the glaze, and increase the temperature to 300f and smoke for 30 minutes.

 - Glaze the ham again and increase the temperature to 350f and smoke another 30 minutes.
 By this point, the ham should be 145f - 150f.
 If not allow to smoke a while longer!